iwataka/mybot/README.md

 or by using Docker:

 ```
-docker run -d --name mybot -p 8080:8080 iwataka/mybot
+make deploy_app_single
 ```

-or by using docker-compose:
+or by using docker-compose (this also runs MongoDB on Docker):

 ```
 go get -d github.com/iwataka/mybot